Multi-Cycle Assignment Problems with Rotational Diversity: Maintaining Rotational Diversity

-\begin{strategy}[Fixed Objective: Profit (FOP)] Each task value equals the static profit value: \(v_{ij} \triangleq p_{ij}\) \end{strategy} \begin{strategy}[Fixed Objective: Affinity (FOA)] Each task value equals the affinity value: \(v_{ij} \triangleq \Aff_{ij}\) \end{strategy} FOP and FOA represent special cases of the PC strategy, with $\beta = 0$ respectively $\alpha = 0$.
+FOP and FOA represent special cases of the PC strategy, with $\beta = 0$ respectively $\alpha = 0$.
 These strategies are the two most extreme approaches, because each of them ignores the other goal, albeit profits or affinities.
 They serve as comparison baselines to evaluate the trade-offs by the other strategies.

+In contrast to the discussed strategies, which manipulate the task values, we consider an additional approach to maintain rotational diversity.
+This approach does not only manipulate the task values, but also restricts the possible assignments between tasks and agents.